 For some, Slovenia is just a tiny plot of land between Italy and Croatia.
-But for others who take the time to explore it fully, Slovenia is a vast country full of unique and beautiful attractions.
-Formed in 1991 as part of former Yugoslavia, Slovenia is the perfect adventure lover’s destination that many people don’t even realize is there.
+But for others who take the time to explore it fully, Slovenia is a vast country full of unique and beautiful things to do.
+Formed in 1991 as part of former Yugoslavia, Slovenia is a perfect adventure lover’s destination that many people don’t even realize is right there in Europe!

 So, I decided on a whim in 2017 to go for a visit, and I was floored by Slovenia’s exceptional beauty and kind locals.
 So floored, in fact, that I recently went back for round two.
 In this post, I’ll cover some of the reasons why Slovenia is a fantastic adventure destination, travel tips to plan your visit, and 5 amazing places to see while you’re there.

 Admittedly, I visited Slovenia for the first time because I found a cheap flight from the United States to the capital city, Ljubljana.
 I had no idea what to expect (or what to do) when I arrived.
 Before purchasing the flight, I scoured the Internet for information.
 A little bit of research brought me to photos of some of the main historic landmarks and medieval castles in Slovenia, as well as a few images of landscapes that looked stunningly beautiful.
 Kind of like this:

 Needless to say, I was sold.

 In the weeks leading up to my trip, I continued to try and find out more about this tiny country that I’d really never heard anything about.
 It turns out that the history and culture of Slovenia are just as rich as the photographs I saw of the architecture and landscape.
 They have a deep winemaking tradition that’s so important to Slovenians that 94% of their annual wine production is served inside the country.
 Legends and fairy tales involving dragons are pervasive throughout the country, with each tiny province holding its own superstitions and stories, passed down from generation to generation.